NanoComp/meep/doc/docs/Python_User_Interface.md

 The integration is performed by summing over the grid points with a simple trapezoidal rule, and the maximum is similarly over the grid points.
 See [Field Functions](Field_Functions.md) for examples of how to call `integrate_field_function` and `max_abs_field_function`.
 See [Synchronizing the Magnetic and Electric Fields](Synchronizing_the_Magnetic_and_Electric_Fields.md) if you want to do computations combining the electric and magnetic fields.
 The volume can optionally be specified via the `center` and `size` arguments.

 Occasionally, one wants to compute an integral that combines fields from two separate simulations (e.g. for nonlinear coupled-mode calculations).
-This functionality is supported in Meep, as long as the two simulations have the *same* computational cell, the same resolution, the same boundary conditions and symmetries (if any), and the same PML layers (if any).
+This functionality is supported in Meep, as long as the two simulations have the *same* cell, the same resolution, the same boundary conditions and symmetries (if any), and the same PML layers (if any).

 **`integrate2_field_function(fields2, cs1, cs2, func, where=None, center=None, size=None)`**
 —Similar to `integrate_field_function`, but takes additional parameters `fields2` and `cs2`. `fields2` is a `meep::fields*` object similar to the global `fields` variable (see below) specifying the fields from another simulation. `cs1` is a list of components to integrate with from the `meep::fields` instance in `Simulation.fields`, as for `integrate_field_function`, while `cs2` is a list of components to integrate from `fields2`.
 Similar to `integrate_field_function`, `func` is a function that returns an number given arguments consisting of: the position vector, followed by the values of the components specified by `cs1` (in order), followed by the values of the components specified by `cs2` (in order).
 The volume can optionally be specified via the `center` and `size` arguments.